ricea/websocketstream-explainer/README.md

 ```

 The second argument to WebSocketStream is an option bag to allow for future
 extension.
-Currently the only option is “protocols”, which behaves the same as
+One option is “protocols”, which behaves the same as the second
-the second argument to the WebSocket constructor:
+argument to the WebSocket constructor:

 ```javascript
 const wss = new WebSocketStream(url, {protocols: ['chat', 'chatv2']});